holycrap872/ucls-ms-intro-to-cs/CourseMaterials/04_functions/02_scratch_functions/lesson_plan.md

 - Review
     - Variables
     - Why useful
-    - Create review program that goes through every instrument in scratch
     - Create a loop in a loop to play a bunch of notes from each instrument
+    - Create a program that draws a "square spiral"
 - What is a function?
     - Input/output
 - Where have we seen functions?